-NOTE: Use only in problem orchards North of Ottawa County along Lake Michigan.
+NOTE: In orchards north of Ottawa County along Lake Michigan, where European Brown Rot is a problem, cutting out the twigs and branches killed by the fungus will aid in blossom blight control.
+Pruning trees to allow for good air drainage will also help.
 If case-bearers, mineola moth, bud moth, or peach twig borer were a problem the previous season, use one of the following control programs: Delayed Dormant: Spray with PARATHION (15% WP), 1 pound; or GU-THION (2#/gal.
 SC), 1 pint.
 Timing will be announced by county agricultural agent.